telerik/blazor-docs/components/notification/overview.md

 Multiple Notifications can stack if they derive from different references.
 [Read the Stacked Notifications article for more information...]({%slug notification-stacked-notifications%})

+## Templates

+You can customize the rendering of the Notification by using Templates.
+To learn more about this feature, refer to the [Notification Templates article]({%slug notification-templates%}).

 ## Notification Parameters

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)